Multi GPU Training Notes

 DDP Instantiation: Never mix

-.
-Using both simultaneously can lead to multiple processes being created on a single GPU, resulting in corrupted checkpoints and duplicate output files (e.g.,version_#
+torchrunwithddp_spawn.
+Using both simultaneously can lead to multiple processes being created on a single GPU, resulting in corrupted checkpoints and duplicate output files (e.g.,version_#).
+Use one or the other for distributed training. -

 NCCL Hangs: If your training process hangs during the NCCL (NVIDIA Collective Communications Library) initialization, it's often a sign of a problem with inter-GPU communication.
 This can be related to the PCI Express Access Control Services (ACS).